Modern JavaScript date utility library

 Dayjs has the smallest gzipped bundle at 3.0 KB.
 Date-fns comes in at 17.1 KB.
 A smaller bundle size means faster page loads, which improves user experience and Core Web Vitals scores.

+Date-fns has an overall health score of 85/100 (very good), with strong maintenance, security, popularity scores.
 Dayjs has an overall health score of 85/100 (very good), with strong maintenance, security, popularity scores.
-Date-fns has an overall health score of 67/100 (good), with strong security, popularity scores.
 Health scores are calculated from maintenance activity, code quality, security posture, popularity, and stability metrics.

-Choose Date-fns if you value massive community and ecosystem, strong security track record.
+Choose Date-fns if you value massive community and ecosystem, actively maintained, strong security track record.
 Choose Dayjs if you value massive community and ecosystem, minimal bundle footprint, actively maintained, strong security track record.

 One PDF: the best package for every category (ORMs, bundlers, auth, testing, state management).
 Used by 500+ devs.
 Free, updated monthly.